 - Computer software engineer

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for network and computer systems administrators is expected to be 8% from 2014 to 2024, which is faster than average.
-The mean annual salary for these professionals was $82,200 as of May 2015, while applications software developers working brought in a mean of $102,160, and systems software developers earned a mean of $108,760 annually.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for network and computer systems administrators is expected to be 5% from 2018 to 2028, which is as fast as average.
+The mean annual salary for these professionals was $88,410 as of May 2019, while software developers working brought in a mean of $111,620, annually.

 Continuing Education Information